Benchmarking the Robustness of Agentic Systems to Adversarially-Induced Harms: Introduction

 Early research on safety features of LLMs has mostly considered cases where models might give offensive responses or dangerous instructions, with less consideration given to harmful actions or resistance to manipulation attempts by peer agents.
-However, with the rise of agentic systems, studying and improving the safety of LLMs-based agents with regards to such actions becomes more important.
+However, the rise of agentic systems motivates the need for studying the willingness of these systems to perform malicious actions.
 In this paper, we argue for a systematic security evaluation of LLM-based agentic systems in an adversarial setting, with a focus on the analysis of harmful actions.
-We consider an adversary aiming to manipulate the agents in the system to perform a specific harmful action.
-For example, in a code generation example, an adversary might try to trick one of the code-writing agents into installing a backdoor into the program for later use.
+We consider a system where a subset of agents is acting adversarially.